Chart Color Schemes

 Rochedale South - Priestdale features high concentrations of family households, with a fairly typical median household size

-Family households comprise 78.9% of all households, including 39.1% couples with children, 26.6% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 21.1%, with lone person households at 18.5% and group households comprising 2.6%.
-The median household size is 2.8 people, aligning with the Greater Brisbane average.
+Family households account for 78.9% of all households, including 39.1% couples with children, 26.6% couples without children, and 12.4% single parent families.
+Non-family households make up the remaining 21.1%, with lone person households at 18.5% and group households comprising 2.6%.
+The median household size is 2.8 people, matching the Greater Brisbane average.

 Frequently Asked Questions - Households